-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 4016 W. Division Street, Arlington

-Located at Howell Farms, this pumpkin-themed festival is now open through October 30.
+Located at Howell Farms, this pumpkin-themed festival is open from September 19 through October 31.
 Founded in 2016, the event features local artists who helped create a half-mile walking path that leads to a magical land of over 5,000 hand-carved real and artificial pumpkins.
 There are also live fire dancers, local food vendors, and more.
 Find tickets here.

 Yesterland Farm